waawaa/waawaa.github.io/_posts/2022-05-30-shellcode-iat-parsing_part-1.md

 All the work will be done with WinDBG, but for display ~~mental health~~ reasons, we will use also x32dbg to inspect memory in some ocasions.

-First of all, we load our program (<br>asm_iat_parse.exe</br>) in windbg but emulating a suspended process, the first of all we will se how to calculate the address of IAT, and we will use those steps to see that in a process that has not been fully initialized yet.
+First of all, we load our program (**asm_iat_parse.exe**) in windbg but emulating a suspended process, the first of all we will se how to calculate the address of IAT, and we will use those steps to see that in a process that has not been fully initialized yet.

 To do that we use the following command <code  style="background-color: lightgrey; color:black;"><b>windbg.exe -le:ntdll.dll asm_parse_iat.exe</b></code>